 - 1. The County Board shall seek to deposit funds with financial institutions having a local presence to the maximum extent feasible. - 2.
 The County Board generally deems it prudent that custody of bank accounts or investment accounts be placed with the County Treasurer.
-However, in the case when these accounts are not placed with the Treasurer, the following applies: - a.
+However, in case of exceptions, the following applies: - a.
 Departments under County Board jurisdiction are required to obtain County Board approval for establishing and setting minimum requirements for any bank or investment account placed outside of the County Treasurer.
-The Department is responsible for maintaining proper internal controls over said accounts, including the provision of monthly statements and reconciliations for Finance Department review. - b.
-Elected Officials, who choose to maintain bank or investment accounts outside of the County Treasurer, shall provide sufficient information to enable the County Treasurer and the Finance Department to prepare required financial reports.
-The Elected Official is responsible for maintaining proper internal controls over said accounts, including the provision of monthly statements and reconciliations for Finance Department review.
+The department is responsible for maintaining proper internal controls over said accounts, including the provision of monthly statements and reconciliations for Finance Department review. - b.
+Elected officials, who choose to maintain bank or investment accounts outside of the County Treasurer, shall provide sufficient information to enable the County Treasurer and the Finance Department to prepare required financial reports.
+The elected official is responsible for maintaining proper internal controls over said accounts, including the provision of monthly statements and reconciliations for Finance Department review.